ianscottmartin/phase3_project/README.md

 # 1.create repo and clone

-# 2. create virtual environment
+# 2. create virtual environment- had to delete pipfile and pipfile.lock in main directory

 # 3. install dependencies